 Select the Renumber Documents option from the Tools tab.

-It is not necessary to renumber documents for working with ATLAS.ti.
-But doing so can give reports a cleaner appearance.
+It is not necessary to renumber documents for working with ATLAS.t!
+However, it might be useful for your own work organization, and it can give reports a cleaner appearance.